Crime Reporting and Prevention

 Referral Services: if warranted, Residence Life and Counseling Services will have students seek off-campus counseling and referral services, usually at Jackson Recovery Services.

-College Disciplinary Action: It most cases, disciplinary action will be taken including fines and in severe cases, removal of the student(s) from the college, including classes and the residence halls.
-The student does have the right and ability to appeal the action to the Judicial Officer and Judicial Committee.
+College Disciplinary Action: In most cases, disciplinary action will be taken including fines and in severe cases, removal of the student(s) from the college, including classes and the residence halls.
+The student does have the right and ability to appeal the action.
+These steps are outlined in the Student Handbook.

 Sexual Abuse and Sexual Assault Policy

-Morningside College is concerned about the safety and welfare of all campus members and guests.
-In an effort to promote the dignity and well-being of members of the campus community, the college is committed to addressing allegations of sexual abuse and/or sexual assault and providing educational programs to promote the awareness of rape, acquaintance rape, and other sex offenses.
-The college has developed this policy, which is consistent with the Student Right-To-Know and Campus Security Act, Public Law 101-542, and the Iowa House File 2028.
+Morningside University is concerned about the safety and welfare of all campus members and guests.
+In an effort to promote the dignity and well-being of members of the campus community, the University is committed to addressing allegations of sexual abuse and/or sexual assault and providing educational programs to promote the awareness of rape, acquaintance rape, and other sex offenses.
+The University has developed this policy, which is consistent with the Student Right-To-Know and Campus Security Act, Public Law 101-542, and the Iowa House File 2028.
 Sexual abuse and sexual assault also have certain criminal and civil law repercussions.
-When Morningside College determines that a case of sexual abuse and/or sexual assault might have taken place, the college will fulfill its legal obligation to report the same to the appropriate law enforcement or other legal authority for appropriate disposition.
+When Morningside University determines that a case of sexual abuse and/or sexual assault might have taken place, the University will fulfill its legal obligation to report the same to the appropriate law enforcement or other legal authority for appropriate disposition.

 Crime Prevention Tips

 The following tips are meant to help protect the campus community from crime and injury.
-If a crime has already occurred, please contact Campus Security at 712-274-5234.
+If a crime has already occurred, please contact Campus Safety and Security at (712) 274-5234.

 - Report all suspicious persons.